Authentic Lessons for 21st Century Learning

 4. Reconstruct the food web based on this scenario (they can remove organisms if eliminated or add organisms if being introduced).

-Use a Gallery Walk strategy to have students share their scenario and the food web they have constructed based on that that scenario.
+Use a Gallery Walk strategy to have students share their scenario and the food web they have constructed based on that scenario.

 Resources